JAlcocerT/JAlcocerT/content/docs/Entrepreneur/bip.md

 Include a `dockerfile` and `docker-compose.yml` that will control the title, description, open-graph image, favicon location and other global website variables via environment variables.

+Add also a docker-compose.portainer.yml to use assuming that the image has been built already.

 Create also a makefile with the following commands:

 * `make help` - Show available commands